Enhanced Gravitational Effects of Radiation and Cosmological Implications: Introductory remarks and motivations

 The paper is organized as follows.
 In Sec.~\ref{sec:detT}, we introduce the theoretical framework based on the determinant of the EMT and discuss its incorporation into the gravitational action.
 We then derive the corresponding cosmological background equations, including the expansion rate and the evolution of the energy densities, for the power-law class of models.
 In Sec.~\ref{sec:scale-free}, we focus on the scale-independent scenario, where we derive the linear perturbation equations and obtain analytic estimates of the parameter space relevant for addressing the Hubble tension.
+In Sec.~\ref{sec:analysis}, we present the results of the MCMC analysis and discuss them.
 Finally, Sec.~\ref{sec:conclusion} summarizes our findings and outlines future directions.